eabg/django-ftp-deploy/docs/index.rst

 django-ftp-deploy allows you to automatically deploy GIT repositories to FTP servers.
 You don't need to install git on the server!

+.. warning:: Version **1.5** is not back compatibile due to new migration system implemented in Django 1.7.
+This release drop support for older django versions.

 **Features:**